 Purchasing just one of our products can offset the emissions of a petrol car driving around the entire Earth’s equator . . . . . twice

-Every time we sell a product on our site we commit to planting 100 trees.
-On average, each one of these trees will each remove 50 kg of CO2 during an expected 15 year lifetime.
+Every time we sell a product we plant 100 trees.
+On average, each tree will remove 50 kg of CO2 during an expected 15 year lifetime.
 Combined, that is a conservative estimate of 5,000kg of carbon removed from the atmosphere for every product we sell!

 To put that in perspective, buying just one workstation on our site will roughly offset the emissions produced by a petrol car that drives 30,000km; that is over 2 laps of the Earth’s equator.

 This impact would be impossible to make without you, the customer.
 The trees YOU planted will make a lasting difference to people’s lives and the environment for years to come.

 How do we actually plant the trees?